kinde-starter-kits/kinde-java-starter-kit/README.md

 Clone this repo and install dependencies by running `mvn clean install`

 ## Project Overview
-This project consists of the following sub projects
+This project consists of the following subprojects
-- kinde-core-example: This is a unit test that provides an example of how to use the library directly.
+- kinde-core-example: An example of how to use the library directly.
 - kinde-j2ee-exmaple: An example J2EE project, using the Kinde-j2ee servlet.
-- kinde-management-example: This is a unit test that gives you an example of how to use the management API directly.
+- kinde-management-example: An example of how to use the management API directly.
 - springboot-pkce-client-example: A standalone pkce springboot example.
 - springboot-thymeleaf: A complete spring boot standalone example.